To enable the Davis Assistant MS Teams app

 Teams integration settings in the Davis Assistant Console

-After you've linked your account, MS Teams integration settings are available in the Davis Assistant Console.
+After you've linked your account, Teams integration settings are available in the Davis Assistant Console.

 Settings for Teams channels